-If you want to work in Romania and have a citizenship of a country outside the European Union and the European Economic Area?
+If you want to work in Romania and have a citizenship of a country outside the European Union European, Economic Area and the Swiss Confederation?
 You have to find an employer and pass the tests required by them.
 If they decide to hire you, they will obtain the work permit.
 You can be employed in Romania by a single employer, person or entity.

 Conditions for obtaining the work permit

-At the issuance of the work permit, the employer will pay as follows:
+At the submission of applications for the work permit, the employer will pay as follows:

 - for the work permit for a permanent worker, deployed worker, cross-border worker, trainee worker,high-skilled, au pair, the employer will pay a tax in RON equivalent to 100 EUR